-One caveat: before bundling up and heading out to any of the following suggested activities, call to confirm they’re still open, and ask about any pandemic-specific procedures.
+Scenic Hudson’s Outdoor Adventures directory offers hundreds of choices for year-round adventures, but here are some additional winter ideas, especially this always-shifting pandemic season.
+Before bundling up, call to confirm any of the following suggestions are still open, and ask about any COVID-19 procedures.
 If we’ve learned anything over these past months, it’s that anything can change — and fast.

 Ski resorts got the green light to reopen at limited capacity back in October.
 If you want to avoid crowds, opt for cross-country or skate skiing over downhill.
 For insider trail reports and ideas on where to cross-country ski, bookmark the Shawangunk Nordic Ski Association.
 If you don’t own skis, rent some by the day (or even by the season) from Rock and Snow in New Paltz.
 Take your rentals to the Mohonk Preserve; the relatively flat groomed trails at their West Trapps trailhead offer unparalleled views through leaf-barren trees.
 Some local venues, including Mohonk Mountain House and Fahnestock Winter Park, rent skis, too (prices vary wildly).
 They also rent snowshoes, another fun option.
 Minnewaska State Park’s carriage roads are perfection on snowshoes.
 For family fun, nothing beats sledding.
 If you don’t already have a preferred hill or are looking for a new spot, check out Chronogram’s well-researched list for inspiration.